facebook/react-devtools/packages/react-devtools/README.md

 Now run `npm run devtools` to launch the standalone DevTools app.

 The final step depends on your rendering target.

+### React Native

+You don't need to do anything else.
+Just make sure your app is running in foreground in the simulator, and DevTools will connect to it.

 ### React DOM